-In Grades 1 & 2 children are expected to read for at least 15 minutes every school night.
+In Grades 1/2 children are expected to read for at least 15 minutes four times a week.
 Their book should be recorded in their journal/diary and signed by a parent.
-From week 3 in term one children will also be given up to 5 words for the week.
+From week 4 in term one, children will also be given up to 5 words for the week.
 They are expected to practice these and will be tested weekly.
 For parents and students seeking further extension and variety, Mathletics and Reading Eggs are encouraged.
 Passwords will be provided in the cover of their journal/diary.